SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

            @CountedAccess var someProperty: Int = 100
        }

-To access the wrapped value using the property wrapper's setter and getter, write the property's name.
-    ..
-XXX to access the projection
-    ..
-XXX $foo is either the wrapper itself or projectedValue
-    ..
-XXX if a type defines its projection, it must re-expose the wrapper if it wants that to remain accessible (for example, "return self")
-To access the property wrapper itself, rather than the value it wraps, write a dollar sign (``$``) in front of the property's name.
 In the code listing below,
 ``$someProperty`` refers to the instance of ``CountedAccess``, and ``someProperty`` refers to the wrapped ``Int`` value.